uobikiemukot/yaft/README.md

 yaft is simple framebuffer terminal emulator for minimalist (living without X).
 This software is being developed to replace Linux console for personal use.

-Most defferent point is supporting UTF-8 encoding (with embedded fonts) and 256 color mode. yaft requires minimal dependency, what you need for build is only make and gcc (or bmake and clang).
+Most defferent point is supporting UCS2 glyphs including wide character (with embedded fonts) and 256 color mode (same as xterm/rxvt).
+(Linux console can handle only 512 glyphs and doesn't support 256 color mode.) yaft requires minimal dependency, what you need for build is only make and gcc (or bmake and clang).

 Main target is Linux console, but yaft supports some other framebuffer platform, FreeBSD console and NetBSD/OpenBSD wscons (experimental).
 And there are other (non framebuffer) ports, yaftx (X Window System) and yaft-android (Android).

-This repository includes yaft, yaft-freebsd, yaft-netbsd and yaftx. yaft-android is found [here](https://github.com/uobikiemukot/yaft-android).
+This repository includes yaft, yaft-freebsd, yaft-netbsd, yaft-openbsd and yaftx. yaft-android is found [here](https://github.com/uobikiemukot/yaft-android).

 ## download